Annex-Engineering/Annex-Engineering_User_Mods/Printers/K3/long-Pi_Cam_v3_Mount/README.md

       - The lens cover uses the other two holes.
    - m3x8mm screws to attach mount to 2020 extrusion.
    - Snap the ribbon holders into the extrusion.
+      - These work well for me, but I know there's different extrusions out there.
+Let me know if you need some adjustments.
       - If you need to remove these later, it's easiest to stick  an allen wrench underneath and pop it up.

 **BOM**